 Thomas Lawrence was the most fashionable portrait painter of his day and was the fourth president of the Royal Academy (1820-30).
 He was first commissioned by George when he was Prince Regent, to paint several portraits of the prince and other allied leaders in wars against Napoleon.
 Lawrence painted the official state portrait of King George IV's coronation in 1821 which is in the Royal Collection, London.
 Lawrence had a successful relationship with King George IV, no doubt due to his incredible talent, but also in part to his ability to portray him in a flattering light.
 His portraits of George IV portray him in a statesmanlike manner, and do not show him as being gluttonous and overweight as he was famously known, nor do they show any evidence of the wigs or make-up he wore.
-CONSIDER How has the artist managed to capture aspects of the king's public and personal life?
+DISCUSS How has the artist managed to capture aspects of the king's public and personal life?
 What message might this image say to his lover?

 What other meaning might the public read in the portrait?
-DISCUSS What does the scale of this portrait tell us about the man depicted?
-What does his pose tell us?
+COMPARE